 Each trimester two graduating students (one from CNW and one from CNCS) who demonstrate a high degree of academic performance, participation in NWC activities, participation in civic/community activities, and promotion of the armed/government services in the public interest are recognized.
-In June, these students receive the

-Stephen Bleecker Luce Award (CNW) and William Sowden Sims Award (CNCS).
-For the spring and fall graduations, these individuals are designated as the President's Honor Graduates.
+In June, these students receive the Stephen Bleecker Luce Award (CNW) and William Sowden Sims Award (CNCS).
+For the winter and fall graduations, these individuals are designated as the President's Honor Graduates.
+For the Spring graduation, international students enrolled in IMAP are eligible for academic awards.